-- Limit the products feed.
+- Limit the product feed.
 To prevent users from scrolling the category pages forever, limit the number of displayed products on each category page.
 To simplify the search, create a multi-level menu.

-#10 You Let Your Potential Customers Easily Leave the Store
+#9 You Let Your Potential Customers Bounce with Ease

 As we have already stated, not every online store visitor is ready to make a purchase.
-Some of them add products to the basket to review them later, while others (41%) postpone the payment for later and then forget about it.
-In both cases, your potential customers leave their shopping carts unpaid.
-However, it doesn’t mean that it is impossible to convince them to finish the checkout process.
+Some of them add products to the basket to review them later, while others decide to leave the website without taking any action.
+In both cases, your potential customers leave without purchasing.
+However, it doesn’t mean that it is impossible to convince them to stay and buy from you.

 How to fix it

-The best way is to create a pop-up message that will be shown at the moment when a visitor decides to leave your site.
+The best way is to create a pop-up message that will be shown the moment a visitor decides to leave your site.
 This message can tell a client about an advantageous offer, which becomes available once the user chooses to stay and finally submits an order.
-For example, you can offer free delivery, a discount for the first order, or at least ask the visitor to submit an email address so that you can notify them about your best deals and sales in the future.
+For example, you can offer free delivery, a discount for the first order, or at least ask the visitor to submit an email address so that you can notify them about your best deals.

 Here is how the 49th Parallel Coffee Roasters engages their visitors:

-A common cause of low conversion rates is slow website loading.
+A common cause of low high Shopify bounce rate is slow website loading.
 If the site is slow, visitors are more likely to close the tab.
 Marketing experts from around the world say that the site load speed should be close to one second or even less.
-In reality, most owners of big online stores with a large number of products can only dream of achieving such indicators, and are still interested in ways on how to optimize a Shopify store.
+In reality, most owners of big online stores with a large number of products can only dream of achieving such indicators, and are still interested in ways on how to reduce Shopify bounce rate and optimize a store.

 How to fix it

-Shopify site optimization for higher conversions should start with website load speed optimization.
+Shopify site optimization for lower bounce rates and higher conversions should start with website load speed optimization.
 Analyze your online store with PageSpeed Insights or GTmetrix and identify the pain points which influence the website performance.
 Here is what you can do: